cloudera/CML_AMP_RAG_Studio/README.md

 - TBD

+## CDP Token Override

+If you are using CAII and would like to override the default CDP token used within RAG Studio, you can do so by providing the `CDP_TOKEN_OVERRIDE` environment variable.
+This variable can be set from the project settings for the AMP in CML.

 ## Air-gapped Environments

 If you are using an air-gapped environment, you will need to whitelist at the minimum the following domains in order to use the AMP.